yashvar1609/multi-threaded-web-server/README.md

 | Deviation        | High (1439 → inconsistent)         | Very low (1 → consistent)              |
 | Resource Usage   | High (many threads created)        | Optimized (threads reused)             |
 | Performance      | Good                               | Excellent                              |

+📌 Explanation:
+- In a multi-threaded server, a new thread is created for every incoming request, which increases overhead and reduces performance under heavy load.
+- In contrast, a thread pool reuses a fixed number of threads, reducing the cost of thread creation and improving performance, stability, and efficiency.
+ - This is why the thread pool server shows lower response time, higher throughput, and more consistent behavior.